 When he stepped out of the car he was shorter than I’d expected: less man-mountain, more mere man.
 He looked in the wing mirror and slicked back his hair.
 He opened a suitcase and took out a clean shirt.
 I saw more tattoos.
 More flesh.

 I was beginning to relax.
 We were about to visit a bar.
 Being in a town, I could find someplace to stay.
-I was no longer in Ray’s car on a dark empty highway.
+I was no longer in Ray’s car on a dark desert highway.

 But Ray looked more nervous than he should have been, if everything he had told me had been true.